python/cpython/Doc/c-api/object.rst

    Set a TypeError indicating that ``type(o)`` is not hashable and return ``-1``.
-   This function receives special treatment when stored in a ``tp_hash`` slot, allowing a type to explicit indicate to the interpreter that it is not hashable.
+   This function receives special treatment when stored in a ``tp_hash`` slot, allowing a type to explicitly indicate to the interpreter that it is not hashable.

    .. versionadded:: 2.6